How to Dress for a Video Shoot

 - Jewelry.
 Avoid jewelry if you can.
 Dangling earrings, necklaces, or bracelets often make noise.
 You’re used to the noise, so you probably don’t even hear it any more; however, the camera will pick it up.
 It will sound annoying to the viewer, so avoid it if you can.
 You can wear stud earrings or a flat laying necklace…but avoid bracelets.

-- Makeup Should be “You, plus 10%.”
+- Hair and Makeup Should be “You, plus 10%.”
 This means wear just a little more than you normally would.
 Additionally, lipstick is a MUST even if you don’t wear it everyday.
+Wear makeup you’re comfortable with, but add that 10% for the best look on camera!
+Remember to consider your skin tone and if you have questions, ask your producer.

 - Bring Options.
 Not sure if what you want to wear will work?
 Bring it with you to the shoot.
 Your producer can help you make a final selection and ensure you look your best.
 If you’re doing multiple videos, consider wearing a couple of outfits so it doesn’t look like you shot all of them at the same time.
 However, if you are shooting video that you want to keep a consistent look across every video, feel free to wear the same thing.